aalmada/aalmada.github.io/_posts/2018-05-05-Enumeration-in-dotnet.md

 - If required, always use `Any()` to find if an `IEnumerable` contains any element.

-- Always expose the highest admissible level interface of the returned collection, and consume the lowest admissible level interface. `IEnumerable`, `IReadOnlyCollection`, `IReadOnlyList` and `IReadOnlyDictionary` maintain immutability.
+- Ensure that you consistently expose the most permissive interface for the returned collection and consume the least permissive interface.
+Maintain immutability by utilizing interfaces such as `IEnumerable`, `IReadOnlyCollection`, `IReadOnlyList`, and `IReadOnlyDictionary`.

 - Use `yield` when generating enumerables.